Tools for Reducing Alcohol Use - Alcoholic Liver Disease

-The toolkit materials listed below help providers with a clinical approach to reduce alcohol use among patients with hepatitis C. Abstaining from alcohol is one of the most important factors in preserving liver health in individuals with hepatitis C, and brief interventions have been found to be cost-effective ways to reduce alcohol consumption.
+The brief intervention teaching guide and related resources help health care providers take a clinical approach to reducing alcohol use among patients with hepatitis C. Abstaining from alcohol is one of the most important factors in preserving liver health in individuals with hepatitis C, and brief interventions have been found to be cost-effective ways to reduce alcohol consumption.
 A non-confrontational, patient-centered approach in addressing drinking problems increases the likelihood that the patient will discuss the relevant incentives and barriers associated with behavior change.

 This guide provides an overview for the provider on how to conduct brief intervention to reduce alcohol use among patients with hepatitis C.